Sinkex or Sink Exercise is a term used for deliberately sinking a ship.

 – The most vital disadvantage is to the ecosystem of the area where the sink exercise is carried out.
 The old war vessels contain a lot of toxic and hazardous substances that if left around could cause spread of diseases and disorders in the neighbouring communities.

 Just recently, it was brought to light that these sink ship exercises carried out by the navy inadvertently caused health problems induced by asbestos and various other toxic materials.
+It has been heavily documented that asbestos on Navy ships has lead to many health problems for Navy veterans and during these exercises a large amount of toxic chemicals are released which may put cadets in danger.
 Though, prior to carrying out these exercises, thorough searching needs to be carried out of the vessel and denuding it for all possible toxic materials, development of a newer variance of cancer has led to beliefs that these precautions being not met adequately.

 Ideally, the materials that need to be taken out of the vessel are listed categorically by the EPA (Environmental Protection Agency) and the items mentioned in this list have to be adhered to mandatorily.
 Alongside this list, the requirement to carry out the sinking ship exercises also includes: